This blog post was edited for accuracy and clarity on April 29, 2022.

 If you don’t want to read the full article below, we consider White Lightning Crystal Grease to be the best bike grease for bearings.

-Although most cyclists don’t give much thought into what kind of bike bearing grease they need, putting the wrong grease in the wrong spot can reduce performances and even cause damage to the bike.
+Although most cyclists don’t give much thought to what kind of bike bearing grease they need, putting the wrong grease in the wrong spot can reduce performance and even cause damage to the bike.

 To help you avoid any mishaps, we went ahead and chose the five best bike bearing greases you can count on to keep your bike running smoothly for years to come.